-All tests must be completed prior to summer Orientation.
-Please visit our "Schedule a Testing Appointment" tab on the left hand side of this screen.
-We welcome incoming freshman on campus from March - June to complete their math and reading assessment testing requirements.
-The writing assessment test is proctored during your summer Orientation overnight experience.
+All tests must be completed prior to Orientation.
+Please visit "Schedule a Testing Appointment" to select a test time.
+We welcome incoming freshman on campus during both the fall and spring semesters to complete their assessment testing requirements.

 A student's standardized test scores and his or her intended major determine which tests will be required.
 The possible tests include:

-The Calculus Readiness, Elementary Algebra, UML Business Math, and Nursing Math Competency tests must be taken before freshman students can attend summer Orientation.
+The Calculus Readiness, Elementary Algebra, and UMass Lowell Business Math tests must be taken before freshmen students can attend summer Orientation.

 A practice test

-Students who major in a health science major (with the exception of Nursing), humanities, social sciences, art and music (with the exception of Sound Recording Technology) take the Accuplacer Elementary Algebra test.
+Students who major in a health science major, humanities, social sciences, art and music (with the exception of Sound Recording Technology) take the Accuplacer Elementary Algebra test.
 The computerized exam is made up of 12 questions, with a time limit of 60 minutes.
 Please note that a calculator is not allowed during this test.